Pages (12): [1] 2 3 4 » ... Last »

 Ganesh Temple NY - first temple of America

-0 Comments Published by May 26th, 2008 in Singles, TravelEMail This Post
+0 Comments Published by May 26th, 2008 in General, TravelEMail This Post

 The first temple in America started off as a small house where daily worship and pujas were conducted by volunteer priests.
 This house in Queens, New York was part of the property acquired by the Hindu Temple Society of North America, a non-profit organization founded on 26th January 1970.
 Why New York?
 Mainly because of the large population of Indians in New York and the adjoining states.
 Also New York is a major entry point to the U.S.